-(page 414) recognize that this assumption is "unnatural ...[because]...the planner is concerned with [agents'] welfare from the present time onward".
+Our analysis contributes more generally to the literature on non-constant (including hyperbolic) discounting and to the OLG literature.
+OLG models used to study policy sometimes assume that the policy maker discounts the utility of each generation back to the time of their birth, e.g. Calvo and Obstfeld (1988) and more recently Schneider et al. (2012).
+This assumption renders preferences time-consistent, making the model appropriate for normative purposes.
+However, Calvo and Obstfeld (page 414) recognize that this assumption is "unnatural ...[because]...the planner is concerned with [agents'] welfare from the present time onward".
 Discounting back to the time of birth is therefore not consistent with a political economy equilibrium in which the social planner at a point in time represents the preferences of agents alive at that time.
 Our sequential game model, and the focus on Markov perfection, provides an alternative that is consistent with such an equilibrium.
 All agents alive at a point in time have the same preferences, and care about their own current and future utility flows, and (possibly) those of their successors.
 They discount these future flows from the current time, irrespective of their date of birth.

-2 Preliminaries
+Preliminaries

 Here we review that canonical fishery model that our paper generalizes.
-In this model, the flow payoff is $u(t) = (p - c(x_t)) h_t$, where the state variable, x_t , is the biomass of fish, the decreasing convex function c(x) is the unit cost of harvest, and p is the constant price; the planner chooses the harvest, h_t .
-With constant discount rate r, the planner's objective is to maximize the present discounted value of the stream of payoffs,
+In this model, the flow payoff is $u(t) = (p - c(x_t))h_t$, where the state variable, x_t , is the biomass of fish, the decreasing convex function c(x) is the unit cost of harvest, p is the constant price; the planner chooses the harvest, h_t .3 With constant discount rate r, the planner's objective is to maximize the present discounted value of the stream of payoffs,

-$$\int_0^\infty e^{-rt} \left(p - c(x_t) \right) h_t. \tag{1}$$
+$$\int_0^\infty e^{-rt} (p - c(x_t))h_t. \tag{1}$$